nancyjain042/HR-Employee-Attrition-Analysis-Python/README.md

 ### Key Objectives

-Identify Attrition Drivers: Determine the primary factors that contribute to employee attrition within the organization.
+**Identify Attrition Drivers**: Determine the primary factors that contribute to employee attrition within the organization.
 Explore the dataset to find patterns and correlations between employee attributes, job-related factors, and attrition status.

-Employee Segmentation: Segment the workforce based on attributes such as education, job involvement, job satisfaction, and more to understand which groups are more susceptible to attrition.
+**Employee Segmentation**: Segment the workforce based on attributes such as education, job involvement, job satisfaction, and more to understand which groups are more susceptible to attrition.

-Actionable Insights: Provide actionable recommendations to the HR department on strategies and interventions that can help reduce attrition.
+**Actionable Insights**: Provide actionable recommendations to the HR department on strategies and interventions that can help reduce attrition.
 These recommendations should be based on the analysis and insights derived from the dataset.

 ### Data Processing

 **Data Exploration**: We preprocess and explore the dataset to gain insights into employee attrition trends.
+1. Dataset Size: The dataset contains 1470 rows, representing individual observations or employees, and 35 columns, capturing various attributes related to these employees.

+2. Data Types: Out of the 35 columns, 9 are categorical variables, while the remaining columns are numerical in nature.

+3. Missing Values: There are no missing values in any of the columns.
+This simplifies data preprocessing since no imputation or removal of missing data is required.

+4. Duplicates: The absence of duplicates in the dataset ensures data integrity, as each row represents a unique employee record.

+5. Outliers: The dataset doesn't contain any outliers, which are extreme or unusual values that can distort statistical analysis

  **Exploratory Data Analysis (EDA)**: We perform in-depth EDA to uncover hidden patterns, correlations, and trends related to employee attrition.

  Data Visualization

 **Matplotlib and Seaborn**: We leverage popular Python libraries like Matplotlib and Seaborn to create informative and visually appealing charts and graphs that illustrate attrition patterns.